arhamgarg/imperial-hft/README.md

 ## Benchmarking

 All techniques and strategies are rigorously benchmarked for latency reduction, cache efficiency, and overall performance.
 The `benchmark/` directory contains all benchmarking scripts.

-## Acknowledgments

-- A special thanks to Dr Paul A. Bilokon for his evaluation and invaluable feedback.